hushicai/ReactNativeAndroidWebView/README.md

 For now, RN does not allow us to extend built-in components, like `WebView`.

-This project's webview implemention just copy `WebView.android.js`.
+This project's webview implemention is just copied `WebView.android.js`.

 Luckily, when this [PR](https://github.com/facebook/react-native/pull/15016) is released in the feature, we can removed the ugly redudant js code from `WebView.android.js`.